Lifting is like a Sudoku for the body.

 She’s A Beast NEWSLETTER

-Paid newsletter subscribers at the Beasties or higher tier receive a FREE copy of LIFTOFF: Couch to Barbell until May 2, as well as access to the She’s A Beast community Discord (a beautiful and supportive complement to your strength journey).
+Paid newsletter subscribers at the Beasties or higher tier receive a FREE copy of LIFTOFF: Couch to Barbell, as well as access to the She’s A Beast community Discord (a beautiful and supportive complement to your strength journey).

 Or, get a free sample of the LIFTOFF book when you sign up for the free newsletter.